cgreenhalgh/opensharingtoolkit-mediahub/docker/deployment.md

 Install docker as per [docker ubuntu install guide](https://docs.docker.com/installation/ubuntulinux/) - I am testing with 14.04, latest docker (currently 1.1.0).

+## Just testing...

+There is a docker image `nginxdev` and makefile target which is an nginx VM exposed on port `8080`, which serves content from `nginxdev/html`.
+This is intended for use in development, i.e. when running couchdb outside of the deployment framework of docker/nginx.

 ## Initialising couchdb

 You will need an initial version of the couchapp in a couchdb file in order to create/deploy instances.